Rishab-RajHR/To-do-App/README.md

 ✔ Beginner-friendly Python code

-✔ No external libraries required
+✔ No external libraries required in this python code